 American Cancer Society Institutional Research Grant Program

 The American Cancer Society Institutional Research Grant (ACS IRG) program is made possible by funds awarded competitively by the American Cancer Society with additional funds provided by the Associate Dean for Research, UC Davis School of Medicine.
-The Principal Investigator is Primo Lara, Jr., MD, Acting Director, UC Davis Comprehensive Cancer Center.
+The Principal Investigator is Primo Lara, Jr., MD, Director, UC Davis Comprehensive Cancer Center.

 The ACS IRG award serves as seed money to support initiation of promising new projects or novel investigations in cancer-related fields.
 Proposals in all areas of cancer research — basic, clinical, epidemiological, behavioral, psychosocial and so on — are welcome.
 It is hoped that project results can be used as the basis of competitive applications for national funding from the National Cancer Institute, the Society, or similar peer-reviewed extramural sponsors.
 The Associate Dean for Research, School of Medicine, has provided additional institutional funds for this program.